ustun/react-workshop/02_props.md

 # Props in React

 In this section, we introduce props, short for properties.
-Each component in React, whether a native component like div, p or a composite component we create like HelloWorld can take an object of properties.
+Each component in React, whether a native component like div, p or a custom component we create like HelloWorld can take an object of properties.
 In JSX syntax, this object is passed as key-value attributes delimited by equals sign.

 For example, if we want to pass the object `{name: "Ustun"}` as props to `HelloWorld`, we write the following: `<HelloWorld name="Ustun"/>`